.

 by Dr David Venter

-This article discusses how a negotiator can use their BATNA to achieve a better bottom line instead of settling on a bad agreement.
+This article explains how a negotiator can use their BATNA to achieve a better bottom line instead of settling on a bad agreement.

-As most people probably are aware, BATNA is an acronym for (Best Alternative To a Negotiated Agreement) .
+As most business negotiators are already aware, BATNA is an acronym for (Best Alternative To a Negotiated Agreement).
 However, it should be made clear at the outset that BATNA is not the so called bottom line that negotiators perceive as the means to guard themselves against reaching agreements where they give too much or receive too little.

 In contrast to a bottom line, a BATNA is not interested in the objectives of a negotiation, but rather to determine the course of action if an agreement is not reached within a certain time frame.
 As a gauge against which an agreement is measured, it prohibits a negotiator from accepting an unfavourable agreement or one that is not in their best interests because it provides a better option outside the negotiation.